Vital Clay

 About

 ‘Vital Clay’ celebrates the work of acclaimed ceramicists, Akiko Hirai and Dan Kelly, whose practice reveals a physicality of form and fluidity of surface texture, with the intervention of the maker’s hand tempered by the wilfulness of the clay and the alchemy of the kiln.
 For both artists, vessels act as containers for historical reference and conceptual enquiry.
-Through the language of clay, they embrace the elements of shape and form with a vigour and originality of vision.
+Through the language of clay, they embrace the elements of shape and form with a vigor and originality of vision.

 View more